 The software can calculate the mean and control limits from the actual data, or it can base them on official values of the mean and sigma.

-When the chart is displayed, the software checks up to 11 preconfigured rules for violations and displays the results (rules violated by which subgroups).
+When the chart is displayed, the software checks up to 11 preconfigured rules for violations and displays the results.